MontiCore/monticore/docs/GettingStarted.md

 <figcaption>Listing 2.4: A model conforming to the Automata grammar.</figcaption>

 Listing 2.4 depicts an example model conforming to the `Automata` grammar in its concrete syntax.
+It depicts a simple game of Ping Pong.
+The automaton consists of three states: the initial state `NoGame`, such as the states `Ping` and `Pong`, for identifying on which side the ball is located.
+Initially, the automaton starts in the state `NoGame`.
+The game starts at the corresponding event.
+During a run, the automaton switches states by returning the ball from one side to the other.
+Additionally, it can be stopped at each stage of the game, resulting in the initial configuration.
 You can find the model in the file `PingPong.aut` contained in the `example` directory of the unzipped `mc-workspace` directory.